thelearningcurvegr/thelearningcurvegr.github.io/tech.md

 {: .box-note}

 **How We Help:**
-We build interactive, text-based practice scenarios.
-These are safe, private digital environments where your team can “rehearse” difficult conversations as many times as they need.
-We program the system to act as a specific persona, allowing your staff to build confidence without the risk of saying the wrong thing to a real person.
+We build interactive, text‑based practice scenarios.
+These are safe, private digital environments where your team can “rehearse” difficult conversations or interviews as many times as they need.
+The system plays a realistic persona (for example, a skeptical interviewer or a frustrated teenager), so staff can experiment with different responses and build confidence without the risk of saying the wrong thing to a real person.

 ![Bot](/assets/img/tech/bot1.png)